Les Fleurs du mal: Music

 Baudelaire's Flowers Of Evil (Les Fleurs Du Mal) is a 1968 recording by Yvette Mimieux and Ali Akbar Khan originally issued on LP by Connoisseur Society.
 Mimeux reads excerpts of Cyril Scott's 1909 translation with original music by Khan.

 Henri Dutilleux's Tout un monde lointain... for cello and orchestra (1970) is strongly influenced by Les Fleurs du Mal.
 Each of its five movements is prefaced by a quotation from the volume and the title itself comes from one of its poems, "XXIII.
 La Chevelure".

+The rock band Mountain released an album called The Flowers of Evil in 1971.